andreystarkov/create-index-exports/README.md

 ```

 It can be useful with other tools.
-For example, i have dumb script, that automaticly adds an empty component with given name. like:
+For ex., i have dumb script, that adds an empty component with given name. like:

 ```zsh
 # component.sh